 Director of Student Services

-Find us at our new location in Corbly Hall 334.
+Find us in Corbly Hall 334.

 When first admitted, you will meet with an academic advisor to register for classes.
 During both semesters of your freshman year, you must complete Freshman Advising and meet with your academic advisor to have your advising hold removed before you register for classes.
 You will be informed of the advising sessions during pre-registration periods.
 This session is mandatory for all freshmen.
 We realize that incoming freshmen are inundated with information during freshman orientation, therefore, we feel it is vitally important for you to receive specific academic information after you have been enrolled your first semester.
 You will learn about curriculum requirements, and many other topics of great importance to you.
 You will be required to complete freshman advising each semester until you officially become a sophomore.